 Photo courtesy of Jo-Anne McArthur

-THE GHOSTS IN OUR MACHINE (2013), is a cross-platform documentary that illuminates the lives of individual animals living within and rescued from the machine of our modern world.
-A film, an interactive online companion to the film, and a robust web and social medial presence: THE GHOSTS IN OUR MACHINE shines a light on the moral question: Are non-human animals property to be owned and used, or are they sentient beings deserving of rights?
+THE GHOSTS IN OUR MACHINE (2013), a cross-platform documentary that illuminates the lives of individual animals living within and rescued from the machine of our modern world.
+A film, an interactive online companion to the film, and a robust web and social media presence: THE GHOSTS IN OUR MACHINE shines a light on the moral question: Are non-human animals property to be owned and used, or are they sentient beings deserving of rights?

-Marshall’s work has premiered for diverse audiences: Theatrically; international broadcast; international film festivals; the 2006 International AIDS Conference in Toronto; 150 world leaders at the 2001 Winnipeg Conference on War-Affected Children; PEN International; Canadian Journalists for Freedom of Expression; museums; Air Canada; grassroots groups around the world, and for the Tragically Hip and 200,000 of their fans.
+Marshall’s work has premiered for diverse international audiences: Theatrically; international broadcast; international film festivals; the 2006 International AIDS Conference in Toronto; 150 world leaders at the 2001 Winnipeg Conference on War-Affected Children; PEN International; Canadian Journalists for Freedom of Expression; museums; Air Canada; grassroots groups around the world, and for the Tragically Hip and 200,000 of their fans.

 Liz Marshall spent her childhood summers playing and imagining on the salty sorrel beaches of British Columbia, her home away from home.
 She lives in Toronto with her partner and their rescued cats.